-- ISS work by changing or reprogramming the immune system responses that cause disease, rather than just treating the symptoms of disease; - ISS influence immune system responses in targeted and highly specific ways by redirecting the response of only certain immune system cells involved in specific diseases.
-As a result, ISS do not alter the ability of the immune system to mount an appropriate response to other infecting pathogens or cause a generalized activation of the immune system, which might otherwise give rise to an autoimmune response; and - ISS, in conjunction with allergens or antigens, establish populations of special cells called memory cells.
-These memory cells allow the immune system to respond appropriately to future encounters with these specific pathogens or allergens, leading to long-lasting therapeutic effects.
+- ISS work by reprogramming the immune system responses that cause disease, rather than just treating the symptoms of disease; - ISS influence immune system responses in targeted and highly specific ways by reprogramming only certain cells involved in specific disease pathways.
+As a result, ISS do not alter the ability of the immune system to mount an appropriate response to other infecting pathogens or cause a generalized activation of the immune system, which might otherwise give rise to an autoimmune response; and - ISS, in conjunction with allergens or antigens, establish populations of memory cells, allowing the immune system to respond appropriately to future encounters with these specific pathogens or allergens, leading to long-lasting therapeutic effects.